What is Kubernetes?

 Manage resources effectively with infrastructure as code

 Infrastructure as code establishes consistency and visibility of compute resources across teams—reducing the likelihood of human error.
-This practise works with the declarative nature of Kubernetes applications powered by Helm.
-Combining the two allows you to define apps, resources, and configurations in a reliable, trackable, and repeatable way.
+This practice works with the declarative nature of Kubernetes applications powered by Helm.
+Combining the two allows you to define apps, resources and configurations in a reliable, trackable and repeatable way.

 Accelerate the feedback loop with constant monitoring